-16. The fitted part and the residual from the regression are taken, respectively, to be the cyclical and noncyclical parts of the projection inaccuracies.
+^{17.} The fitted part and the residual from the regression are taken, respectively, to be the cyclical and noncyclical parts of the projection inaccuracies.
 By construction, those two parts are uncorrelated for the whole regression sample, which pools the inaccuracies for the six different horizons, but they have sample correlations different from zero at individual forecast horizons.

-17. Because the sample of projections is small, to estimate the distribution of inaccuracies with any confidence, CBO assumed that the inaccuracies shown in Table 4 were generated by a normal distribution.
+^{18.} Because the sample of projections is small, CBO, to estimate the distribution of inaccuracies with any confidence, assumed that the inaccuracies shown in Table 4 were generated by a normal distribution.
 The sample kurtosis and skewness of the inaccuracies are consistent with that assumption.
-The assumption of a normal distribution is not rejected at any of the horizons for either of those statistical measures at any conventional significance level.
+The assumption of a normal distribution is not rejected at any conventional significance level at any of the horizons for skewness, and for most of the horizons for kurtosis.
+For the four- and five-year-ahead projections, kurtosis is not rejected at the 5 percent significance level.